nwtoht-ca/healix-docs/docs/dynamic-data-model/functions.md

 ### Str vs Val versions

 The difference between the *Str and *Val variations is the data type that is returned.
-If *Str* is used, the value is ready to be displayed to a user and will attempt to format it with whatever metadata can be found.
+If *Str* is used, the value is ready to be displayed to a user and the system will attempt to format it with whatever metadata can be found.
 In the future, this will pick up units labels and decimals defined by a Unit of Measure.
 So use *Str* versions when you want to display the value in a [view](/docs/creating-plans/presentation/views).

 The *Val* version should be used if you wanted to interrogate the value.
 For example if you wanted to use *min*, *max*, *&gt;* against the results.